jhipster/generator-jhipster/rfcs/1-jhipster-rfc-k8s-operator.md

 - How to deal with versioning?
 - Do we need to extend the information included in the JDL language?
+- Do we want to run each application in a different namespace?
+If so, the Operator can deal and abstract these mappings.

 # Future possibilities
 [future-possibilities]: #future-possibilities